sh1dow3r/LitterBox/README.md

 - Scanning executable files and processes to identify suspicious behavioral characteristics
 - Inspecting memory regions to detect anomalous content and hidden payloads
 - Analyzing process hollowing and injection techniques for detection artifacts
-- Monitoring sleep patterns of beacon processes
+- Monitoring sleep patterns and network behavior of beacon processes
 - Validating integrity of PE files and detecting runtime modifications

 ## Integrated Tools